 Aggregates cover 60 – 80 % volume of concrete mix.
 Its main function is to provide compressive strength and bulk to concrete.

 The number of aggregates used in any concrete is selected for their durability, strength, workability, and ability to receive finishes.

 For making strong and durable concrete, aggregates need to be clean, hard, strong particles free of absorbed chemicals or coatings of clay and other fine materials that could cause the deterioration of concrete.

 7. Fly Ash

 Fly ash primly used as supplementary cementitious material (SCM) in the production of portland cement concrete.

 Also, it is used in concrete making when used in conjunction with Portland cement, contributing to the properties of the hardened concrete through hydraulic or pozzolanic activity, or both.

 The Brick masonry foundation is mainly used for its cost-effectiveness and its unattractive appearance would not be visible.

-Brick foundation can be constructed as masonry units only (plain masonry foundation) or reinforced with steel bars to increase the ultimate load-carrying capacity.
+Brick foundations can be constructed as masonry units only (plain masonry foundations) or reinforced with steel bars to increase the ultimate load-carrying capacity.

 You May Also Like: